1300 088 065

 Table of Contents

-What is Strata Title?
+What Is Strata Title?

 When you buy a unit, a townhouse, or an apartment, you also buy a part of the strata title.
 It means you will also be owning a part of the whole building, along with some common amenities, such as a gym, pool, lifts, garden, lobbies, entrances, car parks, and other facilities.
 You will also own a part of the land on which your unit is built.